 In the first round of voting in September, it appeared that President Karzai had won a decisive victory, claiming over 50 percent of the vote.
 A commission appointed by the United Nations, investigating charges of fraudulent voting at some locations, determined that Karzai's share of the vote actually fell under the 50 percent threshold, compelling a run-off election between Karzai and the runner-up, former Foreign Minister Abdullah Abdullah.
 A few days before the scheduled run-off, Abdullah questioned the integrity of the election process and withdrew from the race.
 Afghanistan's electoral commission declared President Karzai the victor by default.
 The United States, which had withheld judgment on the initial results, now moved quickly to recognize the electoral commission's judgment as final.

 Over the course of his second term Karzai became more bitterly critical of U.S. strategy, particularly the night raids in Afghan villages and their accompanying civilian casualties.
 His relationship with his former ally deteriorated further when he released a number of prisoners that U.S. forces had turned over to the Afghan authorities.
 With his second and final term as President set to expire in 2014, Karzai declined to sign a Bilateral Security Agreement (BSA) that would have authorized a continued U.S. presence in Afghanistan.
-He chose not to support the candidacy of any of his possible successors, including that of his own brother.
-The future of U.S. involvement in Afghanistan will not be determined until after the national election in April 2014.
+In September 2014 Ashraf Ghani was elected to succedd Karzai in the first peaceful transtion from one elected government to another in Afghanistan's long history.